 2. Run minimax with alpha-beta pruning on the same tree, with left-to-right node expansion (that is, consider the children of a node in left-to-right order, as we've done normally).
 Show the values of alpha and beta at each node (you may want to copy this tree onto another sheet of paper for more room), which values get passed up the tree by using arrows, and which nodes are not examined at all by crossing them out.

 3. Run minimax with alpha-beta pruning, but now consider the children of a node in right-to-left order.

-4. Consider the following Bayes network:
+4. Consider the following Bayes network (note there are no conditional probabilities given yet):